ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 - Chapter 6: .NET Data Provider

-  This chapter introduces the <여기에 설명 넣기>
+  This chapter introduces Altibase ADO.NET, a driver that enables access to the Altibase server from .NET Core-based applications.

 ### Documentation Conventions